Sermon: Faith and the Christian Fight (Part One)

 In Hebrews 11:1 it says that "faith is the substance of things hoped for, the evidence of things not seen."
-Understanding this verse - especially "faith is the substance of things hoped for, the evidence of things not seen" - is essential to deriving the most from this chapter.
+Understanding this verse—especially "faith is the substance of things hoped for, the evidence of things not seen"—is essential to deriving the most from this chapter.
 That is a very good practical definition of faith, but it is not the only one, because the Bible uses faith in several ways.
 As a matter of fact, this is really not so much a definition of what faith is, as it is a definition of what faith does.

 Now faith, as a term, does not have only one aspect to it, so we must be thinking as we read, or we may get the wrong picture rather than the one God intends within a given context.

-I want you to turn with me to Galatians 1:23.
+Please turn with me to Galatians 1.

 Galatians 1:23 But they had heard only, That he which persecuted us in times past now preaches the faith which once he destroyed.

 In context with the word "preaching," faith as used here in religious parlance means, or indicates, a confession.
-In the world of religion "confession" is a creed - a body of religious beliefs, a statement of the principles of one's way of life.
+In the world of religion "confession" is a creed—a body of religious beliefs, a statement of the principles of one's way of life.
 It is often used in this manner in the New Testament, and I will show you one that is quite clear in the book of Jude.
 The word "faith" is used the same way as it is in Galatians 1:23, but I think that this one is even clearer.